scds/intro-python/index.md

 <!-- If creating or installing is covered in the module (preparation), mention that in brackets. -->
 Access to one of the following (this will be covered in the Preparation page):
 - Jupyter Notebook
 - Google Colab
 - Local Python installation (Anaconda)

+## Learning Objectives

 <!-- What will the student learn to do, learn to use, etc. -->
 By the end of this tutorial, you should be able to:
 - Describe what Python is and how it can be used
 - Create, modify, and use variables to store and use data
 - Display textual data to the screen
 - Understand the different Python built-in data types
 - Use conditional statements and loops
 - Create and use functions

 <!-- Estimate the time the workshop will take to complete.
 Feel free to remove this. -->
 ## Duration (optional)